Dnyaneshwar Agashe: Established businessman and cricket administrator: 1990–2003

-In 2005, the Maharashtra Cricket Association was gripped in a power struggle between Agashe and Ajay Shirke.
-That year's Maharashtra Cricket Association election was in sight of a reformed regulation scheme recommendations between the two parties, which was won by Shirke.
-Agashe had served a record seventh term at the time of his ousting from the position.
-Critics claimed that the court cases between the two parties were responsible for a lack luster cricketing season in Pune that year.

-In August 2006, Agashe served as president through the Poona Youth Club's liquor controversy, resigning the presidency in September, after his third year as president of the club.
+Most of 2005 saw a continued power struggle between Agashe's and Shirke's factions at the Maharashtra Cricket Association.
+That year's Maharashtra Cricket Association election was in sight of reformed regulation scheme recommendations between the two parties, which was ultimately won by Shirke.
+Agashe had served a record seventh term as chairman at the time of his ousting from the position.
+Critics claimed that the court cases between the two parties were responsible for a lacklustre cricketing season in Pune that year.
+In August 2006, Agashe served as president through the Poona Young Cricketers' Hindu Gymkhana's liquor controversy, resigning the presidency in September of that year, after his third year as president of the club.
+He had been elected the club's president back in 2004.